m00g3n/cluster-inventory/hack/shoot-comparator/README.md

 ## Overview

 This tool compares shoot files created by KIM, and Provisioner.
-It was created to ensure the KIM generated exactly the same shoots as Provisioner does.
+It was created to ensure the KIM generates exactly the same shoots as Provisioner does.
 For more details, please refer to the following issues:
 - https://github.com/kyma-project/infrastructure-manager/issues/185
 - https://github.com/kyma-project/infrastructure-manager/issues/250